Our Board

 Margot Young, Board Member

-Margot is Professor in the Allard School of Law at UBC.
+Margot is Professor at the Allard School of Law at UBC.
 She is expert in the areas of constitutional law, social and economic rights, women's equality, and housing policy and rights.
-She has worked with JFG for over a decade, collaborating with the organization on United Nations alternative reports documenting women's rights in the province of BC.
-She has been on the Board of JFG for over five years and is the current chair of the David Suzuki Foundation board.
+She has worked with JFG for over a decade, collaborating with the organization on United Nations alternative reports documenting women's and girls' rights in the province of BC.
+She is a longstanding and actively engaged member of the Board of JFG.

 Yeganeh Asadian, Board Member